InvestMoat

 Talent ScarcitySTRONG

 Reusable-orbital propulsion, GNC, and large-scale satellite-manufacturing expertise is the scarcest engineering talent in aerospace, and SpaceX has assembled the only team operating it at cadence.
-AI augments but does not replace rocket and spacecraft engineers — this scarcity is AI-resilient.
+The Cursor close adds a frontier coding-agent team; that deepens the AI bench without replacing the aerospace scarcity, which AI augments but does not replace.

 BundlingINTACT

-Vertical integration is the bundle: in-house launch deploys Starlink at internal cost, ground network plus terminal plus connectivity is sold as one stack, and D2C bundles satellite into carrier plans.
+Vertical integration is still the bundle: in-house launch deploys Starlink at internal cost, and ground network plus terminal plus connectivity is sold as one stack.
+Grok 4.6 launching first inside Cursor, trained on Cursor workflow data, is a new software bundle on the same compute (Colossus).
 Competitors must assemble these pieces on the open market.
-AI-compute/connectivity is an emerging extension of the same bundle.
+Not strong: Microsoft (GitHub Copilot + Azure) and Google (Gemini + Cloud) already sell the same shape of bundle.

 AI-Resilient Moats